 You only live one life.
-While it’s important to be smart with your money you need to enjoy your life as well.
+While it’s important to be smart with your money, you need to enjoy your life as well.
 Create a smart balance between saving for the future and living in the moment.

 If you follow these 10 tips you’ll be able to create a healthy balance and a solid financial foundation for the future.

-Any tips that we're leaving out that you would add?
+Are there any tips that we’re leaving out that you would add?